RSid8/Active-Suspension/README.md

 cd gym-gazebo/gym_gazebo/envs/installation
 ./setup_noetic.bash
 ```

+## Launch the simulation

+* In an empty world: (by default)

+      roslaunch lsd custom_world.launch

+* In a world of your choice:

+      roslaunch lsd custom_world.launch world_name:=world_name.world

 ## Kill Background Processes

 * Add the alias to your bash script and source it: (One time process)